-MPH Epidemiology: Maternal and Child Health Course Requirements
+MPH Epidemiology: Maternal and Child Health Track Course Requirements

 The MCH Program is designed to provide students the opportunity to develop expertise in the design, conduct, and analysis of MCH research.
 This track combines advanced training in research methodology with comprehensive background knowledge in the public health aspects of U.S. MCH problems.
-The practicum and thesis must focus on U.S. MCH.
+The applied practice experience and thesis must focus on U.S. MCH.